MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaoquerydef-class.md

 - You have update permissions for the database.

-   This depends on whether you've implemented security features.
+   This depends on whether you implemented security features.
 MFC doesn't provide support for security; you must implement it yourself by calling DAO directly or by using Microsoft Access.
 See the topic "Permissions Property" in DAO Help.

 ## <a name="cdaoquerydef"></a> CDaoQueryDef::CDaoQueryDef